Nyiuu/rtindex/README.md

 The code builds upon Ingo Wald's SIGGRAPH course, available at <https://github.com/ingowald/optix7course>.

+**UPDATE 2023/10/31** We fixed a bug related to duplicate header inclusion.

 ## Prerequisites

 - Your **GPU must support NVIDIA RTX (hardware raytracing acceleration)**.
 For consumer GPUs, this applies to **NVIDIA RTX 2000, 3000, and 4000** series, but there are workstation and data-center GPUs that also support RTX.